Necdet Ünüvar

-Necdet Ünüvar (born 6 June 1960) is a Turkish politician from the Justice and Development Party (AKP), who has served as a Member of Parliament for Adana since 22 July 2007.
+Necdet Ünüvar (born 6 June 1960) is a Turkish politician from the Justice and Development Party (AKP), who served as a Member of Parliament for Adana from 2007 to 2018.
 He is currently the rector of Ankara University.

 Biography

 Born in the district of Ceyhan, Adana, he graduated from Atatürk University Faculty of Medicine, becoming a docent and later a professor after taking on various roles in different hospitals.
 Specialising on illnesses relating to endocrinology and metabolism, he served as the Undersecretary to the Ministry of Health between 2002 and 2007, after which he was elected as an AKP Member of Parliament.
 He was appointed as the rector of Ankara University on August 14, 2020.

 He is married with three children and can speak fluent English.